GitxChin/OpenRelief/docs/project-background.md

 # Project Background

-OpenRelief is the next-stage open-source effort of a humanitarian relief initiative formerly known as NCP Life Support.
+OpenRelief is the next-stage open-source effort of a humanitarian relief initiative formerly known as NCP Relief.

 ## From NCP Relief to OpenRelief